GPA Calculator guide

 Credit-weighted GPA

-What can I use the GPA Calculator for?
+When should I use the GPA Calculator?

-What should I double-check before using the answer?
+What should I double-check before trusting the answer?

 Schools can use different grading scales, weighted courses, pass/fail rules, repeats, and plus/minus policies.
 Use your school scale for official GPA.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Related tools

-History, privacy, and copying
+Privacy and copying results

-Recent answers stay visible in the page while you work.
-The history is kept only in the current browser tab and is not sent to a server.
+Recent answers stay visible only while you work in the current browser tab.
+They are not sent to a server.